vigneshcanabady/Just_Vibez/README.md

 # Just_Vibez
-it  is a music UI replica which i have done with thw help of FLUTTER
+it  is a music UI replica which i have done with the help of FLUTTER